 Wedding invitation etiquette

 Of all the pre wedding courtesies to be aware of, invitations are at the top of that list.
 For the couple, sending invitations, and save the dates if you choose, in a timely manner is essential.
 You want your guests to have time to plan and for your vendors to have ample heads up so they can properly prepare.
-Two to four months prior to your wedding date is typical, but if your friends and family live far away, consider giving guests some extra time to book flights.
+Two to four months prior to your wedding date is typical, but the earlier the better!
+Also if your friends and family live far away, consider giving guests some extra time to book flights.

 Your wedding invitations also offer a great opportunity to communicate the guidelines you want to set early.
 In addition to basics like time, date, and location, list your dress code and if the reception and ceremony are adults only or kid friendly.
 The goal here is to give your guests all the information they need to adequately plan.